trannguyenhung011086/resume-analyzer/README.md

 ## Frontend (apps/frontend)

 _TODO_
 Frontend will be a HTML web page, on which we will render a form where the user can provide questions and click the "Get answer!" button.
 Once we get the answer from OpenAI using the PDF document, we will render the answer on the web page with a button to copy the answer to the clipboard.

+Components:

+- ProfileList: display a list of candidate's profiles to select.
+- PDFViewer: render the PDF file for selected profile.
+- QuestionForm: render a form for user to input questions for the selected profile.

 ## Deployment